Pharshil1910/MovieHub/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors
+## 👥 Author

-- **Harshil Kalsariya** - *Initial work* - [Pharshil1910](https://github.com/Pharshil1910)
+- **Harshil Patel** - *Initial work* - [Pharshil1910](https://github.com/Pharshil1910)

 ## 🙏 Acknowledgments

-- Thanks to all contributors who have helped shape this project
+- Built with best practices in mind
 - Inspired by modern movie management systems
-- Built with best practices in mind
+- Thanks to the ASP.NET Core community
+- Thanks to all contributors

 ---